kugurerdem/rugu.dev/content/english/blog/plain-text.md

 Historically speaking, spaces existed long before tabs.
 The [reason](https://en.wikipedia.org/wiki/Tab_key) why tabs were initially developed was to reduce the repetitive use of both the space bar and backspace key.

-However, people still debate using tabs or spaces in their projects. **This isn't about whether we should use the tab key itself, but rather whether text editors should insert spaces or tabs when we press it.** The debate is about how to encode the blank spaces we see in our editor.
+However, people still debate using tabs or spaces in their projects. **This isn't about whether we should use the tab key itself, but rather whether text editors should insert spaces or tabs when we press it,** that is to say how to encode the blank spaces we see in our editor when we press tab key.

 I guess the main advantage of tabs over spaces is the flexibility it provides.
 When using tabs, you can collaborate with many different people who prefer to see different levels of indentation, without having to expose their preferences over others.
 (Sure, there is also the fact that tab character takes less space, but I don't think this makes much of a difference, especially considering that we are in 2024.)